usc-isi-i2/t2wml/backend/causx/documentation.md

     - these, too, are then added to the project's wikifier file for that data file. they are also added to the WebDictionaryProvider
     - the CalcParams object is recreated so its wikifier won't be out of date (**this step may not be necessary**)
     - a response is returned with the updated wikification (qnodes layer) information for the spreadsheet
-8. `/api/causx/annotation`  - at this point it is necessary to add a property, because properties are not auto-suggested.
+6. `/api/causx/annotation`  - at this point it is necessary to add a property, because properties are not auto-suggested.
 This endpoint saves the annotation to a file and adds it to the project.
 This same endpoint is used for any additional annotations added or edited, eg adding a qualifier.
-9. `/api/causx/auto_wikinodes` - triggered by the frontend. creates custom nodes for properties, which are then added to the project's wikifier file for that data file. they are also added to the WebDictionaryProvider.
+7. `/api/causx/auto_wikinodes` - triggered by the frontend. creates custom nodes for properties, which are then added to the project's wikifier file for that data file. they are also added to the WebDictionaryProvider.
-10. repeat steps 8-10 as necessary
+8. repeat steps 6-7 as necessary

-##### Part Two: Editing properties, project settings, etc
+##### Optional: Editing properties, project settings, etc

 1. `api/causx/entity/<entity-id>` - allows editing a property's fields.
 In causx this is mostly editing tags. **(currently for some reason it is not possible to edit properties attached directly to a block without a property block of their own, this is a frontend issue not a backend one)**
     - property fields are stored in `project_entity_file.json` and loaded into the WebDictionaryProvider with each request.